sytabaresa/kingly/README.md

 specifications for the machine's transition

 Note that the trace functionality is obtained by wrapping over the action factories in `A`.
 As such, all action factories will see their output wrapped.
+This means :

-This means that transitions which do not lead to the execution of action factories are not traced.
+- transitions which do not lead to the execution of action factories are not traced
+- when the machine cannot find any transition for an event, hence any action to execute, the traced machine will simply return `null`.

 Note also that `env` is not used for now, and could be used to parameterize the tracing.